Debbierise001/DSA-Project-Documentation-1/README.md

 - Summarization
   - Pivot Tables to aggregate and summarize insights
 - Dashboard
-  - Excel Charts and Pivotcharts to visualize trends and relationships
+  - Excel Charts and Pivot Charts to visualize trends and relationships
-  - Tables to identify products with highest average rating, highest ratings e.t.c
+  - Tables to identify products with the highest average rating, highest ratings, e.t.c

 ### Data Cleaning & Preparation
 - Removed unnecessary columns such as image link, product link, review content, review title, username, user ID, and review ID